MessagePack-CSharp/MessagePack-CSharp/README.md

 This library is distributed via NuGet.
 Special [Unity support](#unity) is available, too.

-We target .NET Standard 2.0 with special optimizations for .NET Core 2.1+, making it compatible with most reasonably recent .NET runtimes such as Core 2.0 and later, Framework 4.6.1 and later, Mono 5.4 and later and Unity 2018.3 and later.
+We target .NET Standard 2.0 with special optimizations for .NET 6+, making it compatible with most reasonably recent .NET runtimes such as Core 2.0 and later, Framework 4.6.1 and later, Mono 5.4 and later and Unity 2018.3 and later.
 The library code is pure C# (with Just-In-Time IL code generation on some platforms).

 ### NuGet packages